What is earned value management?

 EVM does not offer a holistic view

-The availability of accurate and granular data is crucial
+Availability of accurate and granular data

 Accurate and granular data is not always available.
 Yet, it is essential for EVM to reflect progress.
 As such, earned value management is not always possible.
 Additionally, if the data available is not accurate, the results of the calculation could be misleading.